neo-project/global-blockchain-compliance-hub/_posts/Israel/1111-11-01-israel-registry-requirements.md

 ## Associations
 This is a popular incorporation type.
 Registration of an association (“amuta”) (requires the following (all citations are to the Law of Associations):
 - Two or more members (either natural persons or legal entities)
-- Purpose(s)
--- Can be any legal non-profit purpose not geared toward profit-making for members
+- Purpose can be any legal non-profit purpose not geared toward profit-making for members
 - Description of activities (primarily non-profit)
 - Prohibition on distribution of earnings
 - Unique name that is not prejudicial to the public or misleading as to the nature of the organization